 -Key muscles and structures of the shoulder joint, including the rotator cuff and scapular stabilizers.

 -The basic principles of how to use yoga safely and effectively to improve, and not hurt, the shoulder, including concepts of how to stabilize your shoulders

 Interested?
 Put your name below and we will keep you updated and send you more info, including a free webinar.

 Ann Swanson, MS in Yoga Therapy, C-IAYT, E-RYT500, LMT

 Ann is a yoga therapist, yoga teacher trainer, and advocate for self-care (including dancing alone in your living room).
 Passionate about science, she has taught college anatomy and physiology and worked in a cadaver lab.
 She holds a Master of Science in Yoga Therapy from Maryland University of Integrative Health and is now on faculty.

 Ann specializes in helping people relieve pain with online yoga therapy.
-She also mentors other yoga teachers and therapists online.
-Ann has a way of making complex scientific ideas of anatomy and therapeutic yoga simple to understand and apply practically.
+She also mentors other yoga teachers and therapists one-on-one online (click here to check it out).
+Ann has a way of making complex scientific ideas of anatomy and therapeutic yoga simple to understand and applied practically.

 Marlysa Sullivan, MPT, C-IAYT, E-RYT500